elmoren/elmoren.github.io/commuter-challenge/posts/2025-08-09_S3 and CloudFront.md

 # {{ $frontmatter.title }}

-Today I have a short post describing setup for an S3 bucket and CloudFront distribution for serving the Commuter Challenge user's profile photos.
+Today I have a short post describing setup for an S3 bucket and CloudFront distribution for serving the Commuter Challenge user profile photos.

 ## S3 and CloudFront